FilSze/SmartBuildingHackathon/README.md

 # SmartBuildingHackathon

-The *main idea* is to design a smart system for controlling your lifestyle.
+The *main idea* is to design a smart system for improving your lifestyle.

 ### Components of the system:
 - gathering user data